Abnomally/The-Battle-of-Bunker-Hill-by-Max-Seijn/index.md

 ##### Glossary
 Legacy: A legacy is an idea, object, or way of thinking that someone or something left behind as time passed.

 British Empire: The British Empire was the domains and areas the British Controlled from the 1530’s to now.
 Over time the British empire began losing its colony’s and territory’s to rebellions and invading forces.

 Colonists: Colonists are people who have moved away from their country of origin and claimed land in another area of unclaimed land and proclaimed it part of their origin country.
-They can also be inhabitants of the colony or descendants of the original colonizers
+They can also be inhabitants of the colony or descendants of the original colonizers.

 Breed’s hill: a hill on the Charlestown Peninsula that was the location of the battle of bunker hill.
 Most of the battle took place in this location.

 Principle: a fundamental truth or proposition that serves as the foundation for a system of belief or behavior or for a chain of reasoning.